BeamMP/Docs/docs/en/scripting/server/latest-server-reference.md

 Arguments: `player_id: number`, `vehicle_id: number`, `data: string`
 Cancellable: YES

 Triggered when a player spawns a new vehicle.
+Note that vehicle swaps/replacements instead fire [`onVehicleEdited`](#onvehicleedited).
 The `data` argument contains the car's configuration and positional/rotational data for the vehicle as a json string.

 ##### `onVehicleEdited`

 Arguments: `player_id: number`, `vehicle_id: number`, `data: string`
 Cancellable: YES

-Triggered when a player edits their vehicle and applies the edit.
+Triggered when a player edits or replaces their vehicle.
 The `data` argument contains the car's updated configuration as a json string but does **not** include positional or rotational data.
 You can use [MP.GetPositionRaw](#mpgetpositionrawpid-number-vid-number-tablestring) to get positional and rotational data.

 ##### `onVehicleDeleted`